 3 2 1

-Standard 23: A plan has been established and implemented to provide WBL opportunities for At-Risk students and students with disabilities.
+Standard 23: A plan has been established and implemented to provide Work-Based Learning opportunities for Special Population Students, At-Risk Students and Students with Disabilities.

-List Factors to Support Rating:
+List Factors to Support Rating: 1

+who enter or want to enter into the work-based learning program.

 List Plans for Improvement:

+· · · · · · · · · · · · · · · · · · ·

 3 2 1

-Standard 24: A comprehensive evaluation of the program is conducted annually, including an assessment of solicited responses of former students and active employers to determine the success of the WBL program and compliance with State standards.
+Standard 24: A comprehensive evaluation of the program is conducted annually, including an assessment of solicited responses follow-up of former students and active employers to determine the success of the WBL program and compliance with State standards.

 List Factors to Support Rating:

+A comprehensive evaluation of the program is conducted annually including for students to determine the success of student placements. ollow- up of

 List Plans for Improvement: